Tom Bendelow: Legacy

 Bendelow is recognized as possibly the most prolific of course designers worldwide, a pioneer in the establishment and growth of the game in America.
 Bendelow personally designed some 700 courses, taught course design at the college level, played the game with golfers including Harry Vardon, and wrote abundantly.
 He even had his own line of Thos.
 E. Wilson golf clubs.
 He exerted a profound impact on the introduction and spread of the game of golf in North America.

 Prior to 1981, Bendelow's contribution had been all but forgotten by the golfing community.
 Much of his work was sarcastically described as "18 Stakes on a Sunday Afternoon".
-While this approach to design was not uncommon design in Bendelow's filed (architects would initially simply drive stakes into the ground to designate tee, fairway, and green locations, usually completing the work in a single day), the term would end up attached to Bendelow as a snide reference.
+While this approach to design was not uncommon in Bendelow's field (architects would initially simply drive stakes into the ground to designate tee, fairway, and green locations, usually completing the work in a single day), the term would end up attached to Bendelow as a snide reference.

 Publication of the book The Golf Course, by Geoffrey Cornish and Ronald Whitten, helped to change this diminishing perception.
 The book substantiated the breadth of Bendelow's portfolio of work and placed him alongside other golf architects of renown.
 Bendelow's induction into the Illinois Golf Hall of Fame in 2005 further solidified his claim to a legacy; his elevation was reportedly the result of years of efforts by his grandson to restore Bendelow's name to the annals of American golfing history.

 Because of his work in bringing the game of golf to the general public, it is believed that "more people have learned to play golf on a Tom Bendelow designed course than that of any other golf course architect."